-The recently refurbished IT Suite in Wettons Terrace is open to all students from 8.30am to 6pm via your College swipe card.
-The IT suite on the ground floor of Wettons Terrace was created with the help of a generous benefaction by Miss Agnes Divine, a former member of the College.
-It contains 16 iMACs, midi keyboards, headphones, music sequencing software (Logic Audio), Sibelius, and a range of instrument libraries, which will be maintained by the Music Studios Manager (musicstudios@rhul.ac.uk).
-Plus 2 networked PCs, with standard word-processing, database, internet and music-processing software (including Finale, Sibelius and EarMaster) maintained by the College's Computer Centre, to whom all issues and problems should be addressed.
+The iMac Suite on the ground floor of Wettons Terrace is open to all Music students from 8.30am to 10.00pm via your College swipe card.
+The suite contains 16 iMACs, midi keyboards, headphones, Focusrite-Digital Audio Interfaces, music sequencing software (Logic Pro), Sibelius, and Sonic Visualiser which are maintained by the Music Studios Manager (musicstudios@rhul.ac.uk).
+It also contains 2 networked PCs, with standard word-processing, database, internet and music-processing software (including Finale, Sibelius and EarMaster) maintained by the College's Computer Centre, to whom all issues and problems should be addressed.
 The Sibelius software is also installed on PCs in the Davison Building.